dintifla/simple-timekeeping/README.md

 ### Register participants

 1. Select "Startliste" from the top menu
-2. Click "New" to start a new list.
+2. Click "Neue Liste" to start a new list.
 Any previous list will be exported as backup
-3. Click "Load" if you need to reload from local storage (e.g. if the browser was closed).
+3. Click "Laden" if you need to reload from local storage (e.g. if the browser was closed).
 The storage is updated after each manipulation
 4. Export once finished, or to make a backup
 5. Select a file to continue on an existing list

 At the end of an export, there are 20 spare places to be used for late registrations.
-The spares are set as "male".
+They can be edited at the start.

 ### Measure times